JimOhman/fun/surviv/README.md

 This is built on a script that talks to the Chrome browser using [pyppeteer](https://github.com/pyppeteer/pyppeteer) and grabs info about the game.
 This info is then used to create a predictive aimbot and wallhack, as well as automatic punch chasing.

 The code is completely transparent, approx 400 lines of code.
-In other words, it is clear that there is no shady bussiness going on.
+In other words, it is clear that there is no shady business going on.
 The trade-off is that starting the bot is a tiny bit more annoying than pressing a button.

 ---